keshavashiya/task_tracker_cli/README.md

 # Task CLI

 Task CLI is a command-line tool for managing tasks.
-You can add, update, delete, mark tasks as in-progress or done, and list tasks with different statuses.
+You can add, update, delete, mark tasks as in-progress or done, and list tasks with different statuses https://roadmap.sh/projects/task-tracker.

 ## Installation